 The book is in the same lines as Ashoka and The Muddled Messages by the same author.

-King Akbar is angry because someone is leaking all the secrets of his court to the King Adhbhut, who is then spreading all kinds of lies about him.
-The King wants his super six to find out who is the mole to King Adhbhut and why are all the lies about him being spread all over the place.
-The story is fast paced and I practically turned pages as fast as I could to finish the book.
-The author’s imagination is something I have to admit, I admire immensely.
+King Akbar is angry when he finds out that someone is leaking all the secrets of his court to the King Adhbhut.
+Adhbhut is spreading all kinds of lies about Akbar The King wants his super six to find out who is the mole to King Adhbhut.
+Why are all the lies about him spreading all over the place?
+The story is fast paced.
+I practically turned pages as fast as I could to finish the book.
+The author’s imagination is wonderful.
 She has taken up notes and taals from music and weaved in a plot so superbly that I couldn’t help but gasp at the end of the story.
 And then of course, the subtle sense of humor and the easy flow of language along with the funny incidents make the book a wonderful read.

 While Duckbill Publishers put this book under the younger readers category, I think to understand the humor and subtle nuances of the book, it would be appropriate for kids 10 years plus.
 While a 8 year old may enjoy the book, the nuances may perhaps be lost for the kid.

 What I liked about the book

 1. The fact that King Akbar has someone else apart from Birbal to solve mysteries 🙂